Home » Blog » The Hidden Cost of Deferred Electrical Maintenance in Apartment Complexes

 How RG Electric Helps You Stay Ahead

 We begin with a full safety inspection, focusing on your main service panel, sub-panels, wiring integrity, and grounding systems.
-If your property uses legacy equipment like Zinsco or Federal Pacific panels, we flag these for immediate attention and walk you through compliant replacement options.
+If your property uses legacy equipment like Zinsco or Federal Pacific panels, we flag these for immediate attention and walk you through compliant replacement options via our panel services.

 Next, we conduct detailed load calculations and assess your power distribution to see if your existing service is sufficient for current and future demands.
 This includes planning for the addition of EV chargers, HVAC upgrades, and energy-efficient appliances that are quickly becoming standard.